 Beginning in January 2006, some fishery observers are also collecting data for a special project on octopus.
 These observers record the individual weights of all octopus caught to improve size frequency distribution data.
 The observers also determine and record the sex of each octopus from external characters (male octopus have one arm especially adapted for mating).
 Octopus are also sampled in processing plants.
-Data from January through April 2006 have been entered and summarized, further data collection will continue through 2007.
-Initial data reflect the size selectivity in gear as seen in Figure 16.5.3.
+Data from January 2006 through July 2007 have been entered and summarized, further data collection will continue through 2008.

+The initial data reflect the size selectivity in gear as seen in Figure 19.3.
 Octopus collected on cod pot boats were generally in the range of 5-20 kg, while octopus caught in trawl gear were often less than 2 kg.
-Approximately 35% of the observed octopus were discarded, 23% retained for market, and the remainder retained for bait or for consumption onboard the vessel.
-All of the octopus observed at the processing plants were over 3 kg gutted weight, with an average gutted weight of 13.3 kg.
-Male octopus predominated in pot catch and processing plant deliveries, trawl and longline catches had more even sex ratios.
+All of the octopus observed at the processing plants in both years of the study were over 3 kg gutted weight, with an average gutted weights of 13.3 and 13.4 kg.
+Male octopus predominated in pot catch and processing plant deliveries in both years by a factor of at least 2:1.
+Sex ratios from octopus observed on vessels differed between the two years, in part because the 2007 data includes both winter 2007 and fall 2006 data.
+In the first year of the study, males predominated in pot catch but females dominated in other gear types.
+In 2007, males were more common in bottom trawl catch; the sex ratio in pot catch was near even, and females predominated in pelagic trawl and longline observations.
+As more data are acquired for this project we hope to use it to look at seasonal patterns in sex ratios in order to gain insight into reproductive timing.
+The reason that pot catch seems to include more males than other gear types is not known, but probably reflects the fact that pots select for larger animals and draw catch by scent.
+It is possible that male octopus move around more than females in searching for mates, and so have a higher chance of encountering pots (Roland Anderson, Seattle Aquarium, personal communication Oct 2007).